CherrySodaPop/VoxelGame/readme.md

 - Project version: 3.4.4
 - C++ bindings version: 3.4.3

-  You will have to compile the Godot-CPP and then the chunk generation library.
+  You will have to compile the Godot-CPP bindings and then the chunk generation library.
-  An easy build script is provided though!
+  Sources included already and an easy build script is provided!

 # Todo
 - ~~Port voxel generation to C++~~